 Overheat Protection Device If a motor operating in run mode locks due to overload, the ambient temperature rises rapidly, or the input current increases for some reason, the motor's temperature rises abruptly.
 If the motor is left in this state, the insulating performance within the motor may deteriorate, reducing its life and, in extreme cases, scorching the winding and causing a fire.
 In order to protect the motor from such thermal abnormalities, our motors are recognized by UL and CSA Standards, conform to EN and IEC Standards and are equipped with the following overheat protection device.
-Thermal Protector Motors with a frame size of 70 mm (2.76 in.), 80 mm (3.15 in.), 90 mm (3.54 in.) or 104 mm (4.09 in.) square contain a built-in automatic return type thermal protector. \ The structure of a thermal protector is shown in the figure below. \The KIIS Series doesn't have a built-in overheat protection device (thermal protector), so an electromagnetic switch or the electrothermal function of an inverter must be used.
+Thermal Protector Motors with a frame size of 70 mm, 80 mm, 90 mm or 104 mm square contain a built-in automatic return type thermal protector.
+The structure of a thermal protector is shown in the figure below.
+The KIIS Series doesn't have a built-in overheat protection device (thermal protector), so an electromagnetic switch or the electrothermal function of an inverter must be used.